 the parameter type

-annotations, and τ is the return type, as provided by
+annotations, and τ is the formal return type, as provided by

 the return type annotation.
 The